popeindustries/buddy/README.md

 const lodash = require('lodash');
 ```

-The same result may also be achieved with dynamic child builds using `buddyImport()`:
+The same result may also be achieved with dynamic child builds using `import()`:

 ```json
 {